usvdh/image-blobernizer/README.md

 ## Usage example

-By default, the audio-visualizer will play and visualize the song [Wanderlust by Jim Hall](https://www.freemusicarchive.org/music/jim-hall/synth-kid-elsewhere/wanderlust).
-For further enjoyment, you can upload your own songs using the upload button on the top left.
+By default, the image-blobernizer will blobernize [this photo by Valentin Lacoste](https://unsplash.com/photos/yAHr1eOzkLM).

 ## Meta